 Have you just closed on your dream house or been approved for the perfect apartment?
-You probably feel like a huge weight has lifted off your shoulders.
-While finding a place to live lets you cross a big item off your to-do list, you now have a daunting task ahead of you: Pack up your entire house in cardboard boxes just in time for moving day.
+You probably feel like a huge weight has been lifted off your shoulders.
+While finding a place to live lets you cross a big item off your to-do list, you now have a daunting task ahead of you: Pack up your entire home into cardboard boxes in time for moving day.

 Six to Eight Weeks Before the Move

 - Start cleaning out your basement, attic, garage, and closets.
 Decide what to keep and pack whatever you won’t need before moving day.
 Then, make separate piles to discard, donate, or sell.

 - Research the moving companies you’re interested in hiring.
 Read testimonials, compare rates, and ask for moving quotes.
 Request proof of insurance from every company you consider.
 Remember, hiring an uninsured mover could leave you responsible for property damage or personal injury claims.

 - Arrange a moving sale.
 By doing this far enough in advance, you allow time to donate or discard whatever items don’t sell.

 - Select a moving company and confirm your moving date.

 - Order packing supplies.
 Hopefully, your moving sale helped you downsize, so you can order fewer boxes and make moving day easier.

 - As you start the packing process, adopt a labeling system to keep your belongings organized.
 Consider taking pictures of the contents of each box to help you find what you’re looking for later.
 You can also download a packing app like Move Planner or Sortly to help inventory your belongings.